jonsth131/ctf.support/content/misc/esolang.md

 title: Esoteric Programming Languages
 ---

+## General
+[esolangs.org](https://esolangs.org/wiki/Main_Page) is a wiki for esoteric programming languages that contain a lot of information on many different esolangs.

 ## Malbolge
 [Malbolge](https://en.wikipedia.org/wiki/Malbolge) is a programming language created with the goal to be the hardest programming language in the world.